Table of contents

 CV headers come in a variety of styles.
 Below, we have provided two different header styles to show you how the header on your CV might look.

-Think of the summary statement as your sales pitch.
-It should be concise but enticing.
+Think of the summary statement of your CV as your sales pitch.
+It should be concise but interesting enough to grab the reader’s attention.

 If you’re unsure which words to use, use the job listing as your guide.
 In the duties and requirements section of the job ad, you’ll find a description of the role.
 Highlight any skills that pop out at you.
 You should include these keywords in your summary statement, also known as a resume profile.
 Just make sure the skills accurately represent your experience.